spacedentist/hyprsca/README.md

 # wlscsr
-A screen configuration assistant for Hyprland
+"Wayland Screen Configuration Save and Restore"

 ## Features
  - can save current screen configuration and easily restore it later
  - does not require to run as daemon in the background
  - can be configured to ignore a head (the built-in laptop screen) when an ACPI lid is closed
+ - supports using wlr-randr or hyprctl for querying/setting screen config

 ## Objective
 There are already a number of programs available that can automatically restore screen configuration when screens or connected or disconnected.
 Unlike those, wlscsr does not wait for screens to be connected or disconnected.
 Instead, the user must manually invoke it to restore a saved screen configuration.
-This can be done easily by adding a key binding to Hyprland.
+This can be done easily by adding a key binding to your window manager.
 Why?
-Because the user should be able to do manual changes to the screen config when they so choose, using either command line tools (like hyprctl), or graphical tools (like wdisplays).
+Because the user should be able to do manual changes to the screen config when they so choose, using either command line tools (like wlr-randr, swaymsg or hyprctl), or graphical tools (like wdisplays).
 The user stays in control.
 With a single keystroke they can restore the saved configuration - but only if and when they wish.

 The current screen configuration can be saved with `wlscsr save`.
 The saved configuration for the current set of connected outputs (by checking make, model, serial number) can be restored with `wlscsr restore`.
-The latter can be bound to e.g. SUPER+O:
+The latter can be bound to a key.

+For example, this is how to bind it SUPER+O in Hyprland:
 ```
 bindl = SUPER, O, exec, wlscsr restore
 ```